 - Echocardiogram (heart ultrasound) to assess the heart valves and function of the heart

-- 24 hour heart recording (to look for evidence of an irregular heart beat).
+- Cardiac monitoring (to look for evidence of an irregular heart beat).

-The majority of these tests will be performed during the clinic visit, including the carotid doppler scan.
+Some of these tests will be performed during the clinic visit, but others may require further trips to hospital for specialist brain scans.
 However, appointments for heart scans and heart monitors will generally be sent through the post.

 Stroke clinics are run as detailed in the timetable below.
 You will be seen by one of our stroke consultants or by one of our specialist registrars.

 Dr Nic Weir